pingcap/docs-cn/tiflash/tiflash-configuration.md

 delta_index_cache_size = 0

 ## The storage path of TiFlash data.
 If there are multiple directories, separate each directory with a comma.
-## `path` and `path_realtime_mode` are deprecated since v4.0.9.
+## path and path_realtime_mode are deprecated since v4.0.9.
 Use the configurations
-## in the `[storage]` section to get better performance in the multi-disk deployment scenarios
+## in the [storage] section to get better performance in the multi-disk deployment scenarios
 # path = "/tidb-data/tiflash-9000"
 ## or
 # path = "/ssd0/tidb-data/tiflash,/ssd1/tidb-data/tiflash,/ssd2/tidb-data/tiflash"
-## The default value is `false`.
-If you set it to `true` and multiple directories
+## The default value is false.
+If you set it to true and multiple directories
 ## are set in the path, the latest data is stored in the first directory and older
 ## data is stored in the rest directories.
 # path_realtime_mode = false

 ## The path in which the TiFlash temporary files are stored.
-By default it is the first directory in `path`
+By default it is the first directory in path
-## or in `storage.latest.dir` appended with "/tmp".
+## or in storage.latest.dir appended with "/tmp".
 # tmp_path = "/tidb-data/tiflash-9000/tmp"

 ## Storage paths settings take effect starting from v4.0.9
 [storage]
-    ## [Experimental] New in v5.0.
-This item limits the total write rate of background tasks in bytes per second.
-It is not recommended to use this experimental feature in a production environment.
-    ## The unit is bytes.
-Currently, the setting such as "10GB" is not supported.
-    ## The default value is 0, which means no limit.
-    ## This parameter is used to control the usage of machine disk bandwidth by background tasks mainly for the scenario where TiFlash is deployed on the AWS EBS (gp2/gp3) disk.
-    ## This parameter can be used to improve the stability of the TiFlash query performance.
-The recommended configuration in this scenario is 50% of the disk bandwidth.
-    ## It is not recommended to modify this configuration in other scenarios.
+    ## This configuration item is deprecated since v5.2.0.
+You can use the [storage.io_rate_limit] settings below instead.

-    bg_task_io_rate_limit = 0
+    # bg_task_io_rate_limit = 0

     [storage.main]
     ## The list of directories to store the main data.
 More than 90% of the total data is stored in